Ravjotrayat/Java-Python-Coding/Assignment 7/README.md

 To find the solution from above,write the leetcode question name in the search section and every solution contains the Leetcode question heading as well.

-* Questions are arranged from Easy to Hard level.
+Questions are arranged from Easy to Hard level.

+* Easy

 -> [Merge Sorted Array](https://leetcode.com/problems/merge-sorted-array/)